fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Fixed: JavaScript error when `window.wc` exists without the custom place order button API, which could stop checkout updates and shipping totals from refreshing.
+* Fixed: JavaScript error that could stop checkout updates and shipping totals from refreshing.

 = 4.2.5 - 2026-07-26 =